Fever spreads: China's property speculators descend on inland cities

 GHOSTLY NO MORE?

-In Zhengzhou, the first Starbucks cafe in the Zhengdong district opened this month, surrounded by empty, shiny office towers and residential blocks.
+In the Zhengdong district of Zhengzhou, the city's first Starbucks cafe opened this month, surrounded by empty, shiny office towers and residential blocks.

 The shop manager said business would pick up in coming months, thanks partly to the cafe's proximity to three residential property projects.

-One of them is The Park, a high-end project developed by a subsidiary of Haima Automobile Group SZ.000572.
+One of them is The Park, a high-end project developed by a subsidiary of Haima Automobile Group.

 "We have already bought an apartment here, and we are looking to buy a second one," a woman who goes by her last name Wang told Reuters just outside of project's sales office.